10 Ways Kids Can Help With Thanksgiving

 Put older kids in charge of curating a playlist to create ambiance before, after, and during dinner.
-Have them pick a genre, or a medley of everyone’s favorite songs, or songs that make them think of each dinner attendee!
+Have them pick a genre, or make a playlist of everyone’s favorite songs, or songs that make them think of each dinner attendee!
 If the tunes should inspire an after-dinner dance party, that’s a great way to help with digestion and keep everyone from falling into the dreaded food coma.

 7. Play Host

-If you are having guests, ask your kids to play host!
+If you are having guests, ask your kids to play host.
 Have them answer the door, welcome guests, take their coats and bags, and offer appetizers and beverages.
 This is a great way for kids to work on their social skills in a comfortable and supportive setting.